pilegard/cogfoundations/docs/03-attention.md

 William James wrote extensively about attention in the late 1800s.
 An often quoted passage (James, 1890/1983) beautifully captures how intuitively obvious the concept of attention is, while it remains very difficult to define in measurable, concrete terms:

-### FORMAT THIS AS A QUOTE {-}
-Everyone knows what attention is.
+> Everyone knows what attention is.
 It is the taking possession by the mind, in clear and vivid form, of one out of what seem several simultaneously possible objects or trains of thought.
 Focalization, concentration of consciousness are of its essence.
 It implies withdrawal from some things in order to deal effectively with others. (pp. 381–382)

 Notice that this description touches on the conscious nature of attention, as well as the notion that what is in consciousness is often controlled voluntarily but can also be determined by events that capture our attention.
-Implied in this description is the idea that we seem to have a limited capacity for information processing, and that we can only attend to or be consciously aware of a small amount of information at any given time.
+Implied in this description is the idea that we seem to have a [limited capacity] for information processing, and *that we can only attend to or be consciously aware of a small amount of information at any given time*.

 Many aspects of attention have been studied in the field of psychology.
 In some respects, we define different types of attention by the nature of the task used to study it.
 For example, a crucial issue in World War II was how long an individual could remain highly alert and accurate while watching a radar screen for enemy planes, and this problem led psychologists to study how attention works under such conditions.
 When watching for a rare event, it is easy to allow concentration to lag.
 (This a continues to be a challenge today for TSA agents, charged with looking at images of the contents of your carry-on items in search of knives, guns, or shampoo bottles larger than 3 oz.)
 Attention in the context of this type of search task refers to the level of sustained attention or vigilance one can maintain.
 In contrast, [divided attention] tasks allow us to determine how well individuals can attend to many sources of information at once.
 Spatial attention refers specifically to how we focus on one part of our environment and how we move attention to other locations in the environment.
 These are all examples of different aspects of attention, but an implied element of most of these ideas is the concept of [selective attention]; some information is attended to while other information is intentionally blocked out.
 This module will focus on important issues in selective and divided attention, addressing these questions: